 Ribchester Roman Museum

-Year 3 will be visiting Ribchester Roman Museum in the summer term to enrich their ‘Romans in Britain’ History topic.
+Year 3 visited Ribchester Roman Museum in the summer term to enrich their ‘Romans in Britain’ History topic.

-The activities they will take part in will develop the children’s historical knowledge and allow opportunities for historical enquiry.
-They will be handling Roman objects, trying on Roman armour, and looking at the remains of a Roman fort.
-Year 3 will also have an opportunity to look at an exhibition of Roman objects in the museum.
+The activities they took part helped develop the children’s historical knowledge and allowed opportunities for historical enquiry.
+They handed Roman objects, tried on Roman armour, and looked at the remains of a Roman fort.
+Year 3 also had the opportunity to look at an exhibition of Roman objects in the museum.